 2. Go to the “General” tab, scroll down to “Undo Send” on the left-hand side.
 Following “Send cancellation period,” click the drop-down menu and select whether you want the “Undo Send” option to appear for 5, 10, 20, or 30 seconds after you hit “send.”

 3. Scroll down to the bottom of the page and click “Save Changes.”

 4. Now, the next time you send an email, you will have a predetermined time frame to recall the message.

 On the flip side, there is also a new feature where you can see when people read you email in Gmail.

-With Office 365, it’s not completely foolproof, but in limited circumstances there are ways to undo an email.
-You can only retract people who are inside the Microsoft Exchange email system and you must be in the same server as the recipient.
-For example, you can undo an email to a coworker, but not someone who has a Yahoo or has another business email.
+Please note that you can only retract those who are inside the Microsoft Exchange email system and you must be in the same server as the recipient.
+For example, you can recall an email to a coworker, but not someone who has a Yahoo! or other business email.